jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 # Data Summaries

-Now when data is prepared summeries will be created  in order to achieve this goal multiple utility functions were defined
+Now when data is prepared summaries will be created  in order to achieve this goal multiple utility functions were defined

 ```
 *table names with given desctiption will also be added to the myPhdStatistics meta data